NorwegianVeterinaryInstitute/NVIrpackages/README.md

     library(NVIrpackages)

-`NVIrpackages` keeps a table of the R-Packages in NVIverse.
+`NVIrpackages` keeps a table of the R packages in `NVIverse`.
 The table includes also meta data for the packages.
-The information is used in all NVIverse packages when generating vignettes and in ‘NVIbatch’ in functions that use a list of NVIverse packages.
-This table is kept in a separate package to avoid circular dependencies between packages in NVIverse.
+The information is used in all NVIverse packages when generating vignettes and in the package ‘NVIbatch’ in functions that use a list of NVIverse packages.
+This table is kept in a separate package to avoid circular dependencies between packages within NVIverse.

 In addition, the package include the hexagon sticker logos for the packages were these have been created.
 When a logo has been created or